scorpion-0/tor_website_hosting/README.md

 2. Now you have to edit the index.html file located in the TOR-website folder. (thats the  folder you downloaded from github) You have to write your own website in HTML or you can just find a website you like, right-click and click 'View Page Source' and that will take you to the source code of the website.
 Copy all that and paste it in the index.html file.

 After that, you are ready, launch the server_run.sh file and browse to your website.
 (The domain name is in /var/lib/hidden_service/hostname).

+Note, if you want to make it run in the background, just add a & sign at the end of the python command.